facebookresearch/ParlAI/README.md

 --------------------------------------------------------------------------------

-ParlAI (pronounced “par-lay”) is a framework for \ue AI research, implemented in Python.
+ParlAI (pronounced “par-lay”) is a framework for dialogue AI research, implemented in Python.

 Its goal is to provide researchers:
 - a unified framework for sharing, training and testing dialogue models